LazarofShalev/SolarSystem/README.md

 # SolarSystem

-Solar System is an Augmented Reality iOS application, you can see the solar system stars like earth and moon aligned around the sun by their proportional sizes compared to each other.
+Augmented Reality iOS application, see the solar system stars like earth and moon aligned around the sun by their proportional sizes compared to each other.

 **Technologies**
 - Xcode Tools in order to build a GUI - SceneKit View, Custom buttons etc.